 While, in theory, you might think that ad revenue for creators should have increased during the COVID lockdowns, that hasn't happened in practice.
 Sure, people are watching more videos, and some may be more willing to let ads run, but the problem was that many companies halted their ad campaigns.
 Of course, with sales in many industries up overall, that was probably a short-sighted decision for many firms.

 8. Half of Consumers Use Ad-Blocking Technology

 The other issue that creators face has been the popularity of ad blocking technology in recent times.
-One of the reasons that influencer marketing has become so popular in recent years is that up to half of consumers use ad-blocking technology.
+One of the reasons that influencer marketing has become so popular in recent years that the average global ad-blocking rate was estimated at 42.7% during 2022.
 This is a double-edged sword for creators.
 The ad blockers greatly reduce their chances of making money from any ads they may place on their websites and social pages.
 On the other hand, however, it increases their marketability as influencers, who can still promote products through their regular posts.

 As we mentioned previously, there has been a noticeable change in the aims and aspirations of Generation Z kids compared to their predecessors.
-A recent survey found that 29% of American kids wanted to be a YouTube star.
-This compares with a mere 11% who had dreams of becoming an astronaut.
+A HigherVisibility survey found that one in four Gen Zs across the US plan to have a social media influencer career.
+Moreover, 16% are willing to pay to become an influencer.